DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 ## Damage Resistance and Vulnerability
 Enemies and players take **half** damage (rounded up) from Resisted damage types, and **double** damage (rounded down) from Vulnerabilities.

-[Resistance](#resistance) and [Vulnerability tokens](#vulnerable) apply the associated effect for **all** damage types.
+[Resistance](#resistance) and [Vulnerability tokens](#vulnerable) apply the associated effect for **all** damage types (apart from [Void damage](#void-mana), which ignores all Resistances and Vulnerabilities).

 If you are Vulnerable and Resistant to the same damage type, they cancel out and no damage multipliers are applied.
-Having multiple sources of Vulnerability and Resistance do not have additional effect, e.g. if you are on a [shattered](#shattered-earth) tile and have 5 Resistance tokens, the two effects simply cancel out.
+Having multiple sources of Vulnerability and Resistance do not have additional effect, e.g. if you are on a [Shattered](#shattered-earth) tile and have any positive number of Resistance tokens, the two effects simply cancel out.